scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION relies on three main components:

 *PKI* - To achieve scalability and trust, SCION organizes existing ASes into logical groups of independent routing planes called *Isolation Domains (ISDs)*.
 All ASes in an ISD agree on a set of trust roots called the *Trust Root Configuration (TRC)* which is a collection of signed root certificates in X.509 v3 format {{RFC5280}}.
 The ISD is governed by a set of *core ASes* which typically manage the trust roots and provide connectivity to other ISDs.
-This is the basis of the public key infrastructure which the SCION Control Plane relies upon for the authentication of messages that is used for the SCION Control Plane.
+This is the basis of the public key infrastructure used for the authentication of messages used by the SCION Control Plane.

 *Control Plane* - performs inter-domain routing by discovering and securely disseminating path information between ASes.
 The core ASes use Path-segment Construction Beacons (PCBs) to explore intra-ISD paths, or to explore paths across different ISDs.